JuanPautasso/jp-info/_pages/about.md

   </div>
 </div>

 ---

 ## 📚 Research Contributions
 I have led and contributed to impactful projects that have advanced the field of medical imaging:

 - Developed a 4D CT imaging modality combined with radiomics analysis for personalized breast cancer treatment.
-- Created deep learning models for x-ray scatter correction in dedicated breast CT systems, significantly enhancing image quality and diagnostic precision.
+- Created deep learning models for x-ray scatter correction in dedicated breast CT systems.
 - Published articles in leading journals such as Medical Physics and SPIE.
 - Presented at renowned conferences around the world, including the European Congress of Radiology and the International Workshop of Breast Imaging.

----

-## 📜 Independent Research and Publications
-My dedication to independent research has resulted in a portfolio of peer-reviewed publications and conference presentations, including:

-- Advanced imaging techniques for iodine quantification and system optimization.
-- Comparative analyses of imaging modalities to enhance diagnostic capabilities.
-- Technical innovations in breast imaging featured in international journals and conferences.

 ---